ppotturi/adp-aso-helm-library/README.md

 The below values are used by the ASO templates internally, and their values are set using `platform variables` in `adp-flux-services` repository.

-for e.g. NameSpace Queues will get created inside `serviceBusNamespaceName` namaspace and postgres database will get created inside `postgresServerName` server.
+for e.g. NameSpace Queues will get created inside `serviceBusNamespaceName` namespace and postgres database will get created inside `postgresServerName` server.

+Whilst the Platform orchestration will manage the 'platform' level variables, they can be optionally supplied in some circumstances.
+Examples include in sandpit/development when testing against team-specific infrastructure (that isn't Platform shared).
+So, if you have a dedicated Service Bus or Database Server instance, you can point to those to ensure you apps works as expected.
+Otherwise, don't supply the Platform level variables as these will be automatically managed and orchestrated throughout all the environments appropriately against core shared infrastructure.
+You (as a Platform Tenant) just supply your team-specific/instance specific infrastructure config' (i.e. Queues, Storage Accounts, Databases).

 ```
 namespace: <string>                       --namespace name